The Invisible Man (2020 film): Cast

 Additional cast members include Renee Lim as Doctor Lee, Nicholas Hope as the head doctor at the psychiatric hospital, Nash Edgerton as a security guard, and Anthony Brandon Wong as a motorist whose vehicle is taken by Cecilia.
-Benedict Hardie, who appeared in director Leigh Whannell's previous film Upgrade, plays Marc, an architect at a firm that Cecilia interviews for.
+Benedict Hardie, who appeared in director Leigh Whannell's previous film Upgrade as Fisk Brantner, plays Marc Brantner, an architect at a firm that Cecilia interviews for.

 Production

+Development

 Development of a new The Invisible Man film began as early as 2006 when David S. Goyer was hired to write the screenplay.
 Goyer remained attached to the project as late as 2011, with little to no further development on the film.
 In February 2016, the project was revived with Johnny Depp cast as the titular character and Ed Solomon writing the screenplay.
 It was revealed to be part of an intended cinematic universe featuring Universal Pictures' modern-day reboot of their classic monsters.
 The would-be film series was set to begin in 2017 with The Mummy, starring Tom Cruise, Sofia Boutella, and Russell Crowe.
 The Mummy director Alex Kurtzman stated that fans should expect at least one film per year from the series.
 However, once The Mummy was released to negative critical reception and box office returns deemed by the studio as insufficient, changes were made to the Dark Universe to focus on individual storytelling and move away from the shared universe concept.

 In January 2019, Universal announced that all future movies on their horror characters would focus on standalone stories, avoiding inter-connectivity.
 Successful horror film producer Jason Blum, founder of production company Blumhouse Productions, had at various times publicly expressed his interest in reviving and working on future installments within the Dark Universe films.
 The Invisible Man was set to be written and directed by Leigh Whannell and produced by Blum, but would not star Depp as previously reported.
 Whannell said the film was never planned to be a part of the Dark Universe.
 In March 2019, Elisabeth Moss entered early negotiations to star, with her official casting the following month.
 Storm Reid, Aldis Hodge, and Harriet Dyer later joined the cast, with Oliver Jackson-Cohen set to play the titular role in July.
 Jessica McNamee auditioned for Dyer's role.

+Filming

 Principal photography began on July 16, 2019, and ended on September 17, 2019, in Sydney, Australia.
+The filming location used for Adrian's highly secured house was Headland House in Gerringong, Australia.
 During production, Whannell would work with Moss to make adjustments to the script to better portray a woman's perspective.

 Music

 Benjamin Wallfisch composed the music for the film.
-The score album was released on February 21, 2020 by Back Lot Music, a week before the film's release.
-It was released in double LP vinyl formats on June 5, 2020 by Mondo.
+The score album was released on February 21, 2020, by Back Lot Music, a week before the film's release.
+It was released in double LP vinyl formats on June 5, 2020, by Mondo.